SUSE-Technical-Marketing/instruqt-SMLM/tracks/smlm-dev/01-smlms-intro/assignment.md

 &emsp;&emsp; As with any airplane component, it is critical that those servers remain stable and reliable, no matter if they are located on the ground in some datacenter or flying above the clouds ☁ ☁ ☁

-&emsp;&emsp; Some plane models will require a different Linux flavor, or a different CPU arquitecture.
-This is not an issue for <b class="smlm">SMLM</b>, you are free to choose the Linux distribution and CPU arquitecture that better suits your needs without having to give up on easy standardization and management.
+&emsp;&emsp; Some plane models will require a different Linux flavor, or a different CPU architecture.
+This is not an issue for <b class="smlm">SMLM</b>, you are free to choose the Linux distribution and CPU architecture that better suits your needs without having to give up on easy standardization and management.

 &emsp;&emsp; As an engineer responsible for managing the Linux landscape you will go through some of the solutions <b class="smlm">SMLM</b> and <b class="smls">SMLS</b> offers you to ease and automate systems management and resolve exceptional problems that may occur.